sps1112/sps1112.github.io/_posts/2021-06-3-PrefabsInGames.md

 ## Overriding Prefab Data

-All instances of the prefab have the same properties as configured in the original asset.
+All instances of the prefab share the properties configured in the original asset.
 We can also tweak these values per-instance if needed.
 By *overriding* a value in an instance you indicate that value to be different.
 Consider a situation where you're implementing a sword, with an `Attack` parameter initially set to 5 (figure a).

 <img class="article-screenshot" src="/assets/projects/prefab.png" alt="sword"/>